omise/omise-android/docs/3d-secure-v2.md

 }
 ```

-You can check out the sample implementation in the [CheckoutActivity](app/src/kotlin/java/co/omise/android/example/CheckoutActivity.kt) class in the **sample-threeds-v2-app** app.
+You can check out the sample implementation in the [CheckoutActivity](../app/src/kotlin/java/co/omise/android/example/CheckoutActivity.kt) class in the sample app.

 ## Using UI customization